ASDA Logo

 • George: Affordable fashion, offering a wide selection of clothing and accessories for men, women, and children.

-The variety of brands allows it to cater to a wide range of customers, reinforcing its reputation as a versatile and customer-focused retailer.
+The variety of brands enables it to serve a wide range of customers, reinforcing its reputation as a versatile and customer-focused retailer.